 The good news is, you’ll have plenty of ideas to get started by writing down all the questions you get on a daily basis.

-There are several benefits for you by following this approach:
+There are several benefits for you by following these marketing ideas for roofing companies approach:

 - You build trust and authority with your customers.
-By delivering well thought out and knowledgeable answers, you are proving that you are an expert in the roofing business.
-Readers begin to trust you, and warm up to the idea of inviting you out to give an estimate.
+By delivering well-thought out and knowledgeable answers, you are proving that you are an expert in the roofing business.
+Readers will begin to trust you and warm up to the idea of inviting you out to give an estimate.

 3. Deliver a Personal Touch

-The first 2 ideas involve setting up a few things for your roofing business online.
-The content strategy should be an ongoing effort that can produce long-term results, but in a way they are both things that you can do one time and reap dividends for years to come.
+The first 2 ideas involved setting up a few things for your roofing business online.
+The content strategy should be an ongoing effort that can produce long-term results but, in a way, they are both things that you can do one time and reap dividends for years to come.

-The final idea involves more of an ongoing effort, but can make a huge impact on how your roofing business is perceived and how eager people are to refer their friends to you.
+This marketing idea for roofing companies involves more of an ongoing effort, but can make a huge impact on how your roofing business is perceived and how eager people are to refer their friends to you.

 I don’t have to tell you that word of mouth advertising is a potential gold mine.